Sanny64/Sanny64/README.md

 ## Work

-For the time being I'm looking for dual study program and praxis partner to finish my bachelors degree.
+For the time being I'm looking for a dual study program and praxis partner to finish my bachelors degree.
 If you are hiring, I'd would love to do a B.Sc.
 Business Informatics study program with you!!

 I the past, I worked for the **Deutsche Telekom IT GmbH**.
 There I helped creating an internal **ServiceNow-ITSM** in an international Scrum Team.